M1000dotThaler/ThelaNetwork/README.md

 - Fixed errors in the add_transaction call and mine_block [done]

 - Make a max supply of 1000000 Thelas
+ - calc a PoW
+ - Calc miner award halv

 - Improve the conectivity and sync of the network with the rest of the node